csae1152/MyPredictiveFarm/README.md

 It's easy as pie:

-- Take an image of your animals retina
+- Take an image of your animals retina with your smart phone.
 - Upload it to your MyPredectiveFarm retinal image analysis application
 - Get the results in a few seconds
+- You will see if your animals are in a good health condition or what diseas you will have to expect.

 Try it out
 ==========